lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 This was done by using the `WorldModel.from_hub()` method and providing the name of the file we wanted to download, without the file extension ending, i.e. to download `hf_examples.txt`, you should provide `hf_examples` as your argument to this method.

 !!!
-World Model initialization options
+"World Model initialization options"

     Note, as well as pulling an example file from our GitHUb repo with our `from_hub()` method.
 You can: